io-tl/ligolo-ng-exec/README.md

-Modified version of excellent ligolo tool that use gvisor to use userland network stack, with command execution and service capability added
+Modified version of excellent ligolo tool that use gvisor to use userland network stack.
+Additions :
+- compatibility with go 1.19
+- command execution
+- service capability
+- upload file
+- download file
+- http proxy support ( basic and ntlm auth maybe in future)

 Original version :